forcedotcom/tdx25-isv-framework-agentforce-datacloud/APP_ANALYTICS.md

 1. Log an event before performing an operation
 1. Use `AgentLoggerGlobal` for Flow-accessible logging
 1. Handle errors gracefully while still ensuring events are logged

+## Example Questions Answered by AppAnalytics

+With proper instrumentation of each action, you can uncover the following types of insights from your package:

+- How many of our agent actions were invoked last week by subscriber org `00D...`?
+- What does adoption look like at subscriber Y?
+How many distinct users are using our actions?
+- What is our most popular agent action across all customers?
+- What is the distribution of action usage at subscriber Z?
+Did all users utilize agent actions evenly or is usage primarily driven by a small number of users?

 ## Additional Resources